dliu27/dliu27/README.md

 ## Hey, I'm David, a CS student at the University of Waterloo in my 4th year.

-Currently interning at Dagster Labs!
-Here is an open source sample of my code: https://github.com/dagster-io/dagster/pull/26365
+Here is an open source project that I worked on at Dagster: https://github.com/dagster-io/dagster/pull/26365

-Currently looking for New Grad or internship opportunities for 2025.
+Currently looking for New Grad opportunities for 2025.

 School:
 - University of Waterloo